High from Delaware

 Update

 Maybe I’m not a witch.
 Or maybe 33 is just not the year of my most glamorous self.
 It’s still a witchy number, but… I’m feeling ugly and uninspired.
-I can’t seem to shed the five-to-seven pounds I’ve gained over the past month, my face is constantly breaking out, my raven hair is turning gray, and I spend more time guzzling Pizza-flavored Pringles than doing my job.
+I can’t seem to shed the five-to-seven pounds I’ve gained over the past month.
+My face is constantly breaking out.
+My raven hair is turning gray.
+I spend more time guzzling Pizza-flavored Pringles than doing my job.

 Work has no passion.
 I bumble the hours away and pull something out of my ass (with Enrique’s help… which sounds dirty and inappropriate when it’s not).
 We’re just two writers seeking greatness in our own mediocrity and wondering why it hasn’t happened yet.